A geometric invariant of $6$-dimensional subspaces of $4\times 4$ matrices: Examples

 where $D$ is a divisor invariant under the involution $(x,y)\mapsto (y+2\tau,x-2\tau)$ such that

 (the fixed-point set of the involution) occurs in $D$ with even multiplicity.

-The quotient $TV/(R)$ of the tensor algebra on $V$ modulo the ideal generated by $R$ is a characteristic-free construction of the four-dimensional Sklyanin algebras of \cite{Skl82,Skl83,OF89} introduced by Sklyanin to study certain solutions to the Yang-Baxter equation.
-By \cite{SS92}, the algebras $TV/(R)$ form a flat family of deformations of the symmetric algebra $SV$, the polynomial ring on four variables, with the data $(E,\tau)$ acting as deformation parameters.
+The quotient $TV/(R)$ of the tensor algebra on $V$ modulo the ideal generated by~$R$ is a characteristic-free construction of the Sklyanin algebras (on four generators) of~\cite{OF89,Skl82,Skl83}, introduced by Sklyanin to study certain solutions to the Yang-Baxter equation.
+By~\cite{SS92}, the algebras $TV/(R)$~form a flat family of deformations of the symmetric algebra~$SV$, the polynomial ring on four variables, with the data $(E,~\tau)$ acting as deformation parameters.

-The algebras $TV/(R')$ can be obtained from the Sklyanin algebras $TV/(R)$ by means of a cocycle twist construction, so they too have a geometric construction involving an elliptic curve.
-We refer to \cite{CS1,CS2} for details and the description of ${\bf X}_{R'}$.
+The algebras~$TV/(R')$ can be obtained from the Sklyanin algebras~$TV/(R)$ by means of a cocycle twist construction, so they too have a geometric construction involving an elliptic curve.
+We refer to~\cite{CS1,CS2} for details and the description of~${\mathbf X}_{R'}$.